William Townley

 William James Townley (14 February 1866 – 30 May 1950) was an English football player and coach.

-He scored the first hat-trick in the history of the FA Cup final, but his lasting legacy is defined as an important pioneer of the game in Germany, leading Karlsruher FV and SpVgg Fürth to three German championships as a coach.
+He scored the first hat-trick in the history of the FA Cup final, and he is considered an important pioneer of the game in Germany, leading Karlsruher FV and SpVgg Fürth to three German championships as a coach.

 Playing career

 Townley's career as a player began with Blackburn Swifts F.C., where he played for one season.
 He than joined Blackburn Olympic for two seasons.
 His playing position at Swifts and Olympic was centre-forward.
-He joined Blackburn Rovers in 1886 and switched to the left winger spot.
-Townleys technique to deter defending full-backs was to throw his arms up in the air, thus startling his opponent; Townley swept past to make an attack.
+He joined Blackburn Rovers in 1886 and switched to the left winger position.
+Townley's technique to deter defending full-backs was to throw his arms up in the air, thus startling his opponent; Townley then swept past to make an attack.

 On 15 September 1888, Townley, playing as a winger, made his league debut at Leamington Road, then home of Blackburn Rovers, against Accrington.
-The match ended as a 5–5 draw, with Townley scoring the second and fourth goals for the Blackburn Rovers and becoming the team's top scorer temporarily.
+The match ended as a 5–5 draw, with Townley scoring the second and fourth goals for Blackburn Rovers, and becoming the team's top scorer temporarily.

 Season 1888-1889

 In the 1888–89 season, Townley played 19 league matches and scored eight league goals.
 As a winger, he played in a midfield that achieved big (three league goals or more) league wins on five separate occasions.
-In scoring eight league goals Townley scored two-in-a-match twice.
+In scoring eight league goals, Townley scored two-in-a-match twice.